<x-flickr> - custom Polymer element

 Polymer is a new type of library for the web, built on top of Web Components, and designed to leverage the evolving web platform on modern browsers.

-For the purposes of this article I am going to be discussing the Shadow DOM and Custom Elements.
+For this article, I’ll focus on two things: the Shadow DOM and Custom Elements.

-The following example is taken from W3Schools and you can try this out as well.
-Examine the audio player carefully using Chrome DevTools and you will see that the <audio controls> HTML element contains something called a #document-fragment.
+This example from W3Schools is worth trying yourself.
+Inspect the audio player in Chrome DevTools and you’ll see the <audio controls> element contains a #document-fragment.

-The second thing that needs to be discussed is the Custom Element.
-The example that HTML5Rocks brings up is the source code of GMail - even though it is considered as a modern web application it lacks expression.
-It's source code just shows divs after divs after divs.
-Custom Components were created to give meaning to elements and web applications as well as to help them being maintainable.
-Custom Elements allow you to create your own HTML/DOM elements as well as to boundle presentation and functionality into a single tag.
+The second piece is the Custom Element.
+HTML5Rocks makes a good point: look at GMail’s source code.
+Even though it’s a modern web application, the markup is just divs stacked on divs stacked on divs.
+Custom Elements were created to give meaning to elements, make web applications more expressive, and keep them maintainable.
+They let you create your own HTML/DOM elements and bundle presentation and functionality into a single tag.

-So, all this introduction should be enough but I'd like to share one more piece of information - Polymer builds on top of the Shadow DOM and Custom Elements and gives us a great library to work with and utilise the best of these technologies.
-Here's a great diagram courtesy of the Polymer Dev Team:
+That’s enough background.
+One more thing worth showing: Polymer builds on Shadow DOM and Custom Elements, giving you a library to work with the best of both.
+Here’s a diagram from the Polymer Dev Team:

-The Custom Polymer element that I've created has been inspired by Addy Osmani's x-instagram.
+The Custom Polymer element I’ve created was inspired by Addy Osmani’s x-instagram.

-To see this demo in action please register for a Flickr API key.
-Once that's done remember your key as we'll need it after.
+To see this demo in action, register for a Flickr API key.
+Grab your key and keep it handy.

-To create a custom element we have to do two things.
-First, create the element defintion - this will be done in a single .html file and we'll import that into our main file (for the purposes of this artile this file is going to be called index.html).
+Creating a custom element takes two steps.
+First, create the element definition in a single .html file.
+Then import it into your main file (for this article, that’ll be index.html).

 <!DOCTYPE html>